SasaOstojic/dark_theme_toggle/README.md

 # DARK TOGGLE THEME

-This small application shows us very common techinque that we could see in almost every website.
-We have opportunity to change look of our interace in light or dark mode.
+This small application shows us very common technique that we could see in almost every website.
+We have opportunity to change look of our interface in light or dark mode.
 Our current theme is saved in local storage so it won't change when page reloads or we exit the browser.

 # How we run this app: